LEARNAcademy/syllabus/cat-tinder/backend/validations.md

 - As a developer, I can add the appropriate model specs that will ensure an incomplete cat throws an error.
 - As a developer, I can add the appropriate model validations to ensure the user submits a name, an age, what the cat enjoys, and an image.
 - As a developer, I can add the appropriate model specs that will ensure a cat enjoys entry is at least 10 characters long.
-- As a developer, I can add a validation to assure that will ensure a cat enjoys entry is at least 10 characters long.
+- As a developer, I can add a validation that will ensure a cat enjoys entry is at least 10 characters long.
 - As a developer, I can add the appropriate request validations to ensure the API is sending useful information to the frontend developer if a new cat is not valid.
 - As a developer, I can add the appropriate request spec that will look for a 422 error if the create validations are not met.
 - STRETCH: As a developer, I can add the appropriate request validations to ensure the API is sending useful information to the frontend developer if an updated cat is not valid.